Thomas-Lee-Foulds/RMIT_WheelGame/README.md

 # RMIT_WheelGame
-This is the Culmination of both the Assignment I and II as completed in Further Programming, The first assignment had Multiple Small Problems That were fixed in the second version.
+This is the Culmination of both the Assignment I and II as completed in Further Programming, The first assignment had Multiple Small Problems That were fixed in the second version.<br>
-Assignment 1 : Wheel Game
+Assignment 1 : Wheel Game<br>
 Assignment 2 : Wheel Games GUI that References Wheel Game